PRODUCT DESIGN

 We developed concepts as a team to address our problem area, focusing on designing for key areas where noise pollution was most intrusive, especially construction sites and residential areas.
 Concept development was collaborative and we each brought our background research, knowledge of sound, coding and building together to create both our initial concepts and iterations.
 I combined my findings of noise cancellation with further research into noise transformation to ground our initial Oasis concept in realistic and innovative technology.

-User Testing and Prototyping
+User Testing

 We then synthesised the data using affinity diagrams, insight statements, how might we questions and a decision matrix to find key insights, apply them to improve our concepts and to decide on a final idea to develop.

-City soundscapes:
+City soundscapes

 Needs to become community focused and increase its customisability to be desirable or viable.